Fix Permission Denied while Executing Bash (Shell) Script on Linux

 Cyrus Kao

-If you encounter an error like bash: ./script.sh: Permission denied when executing bash (shell) script, meaning the script file itself is not permitted to execute.
-And make no difference even if you run it with sudo.
-To fix this, we'll be using chmod command on Linux to modify the permissions.
+If you encounter an error like bash: ./script.sh: Permission denied when executing a bash (shell) script, meaning the script file itself is not permitted to execute.
+And it makes no difference even if you run it with sudo.
+To fix this, we'll be using the chmod command on Linux to modify the permissions of the script file.

 Solution

-Use chmod to add executable permission to the file:
+Use chmod to add execute permission to the file:

 Change script.sh to your script's path.